marcomaggi/cre2/README.md

 [https://codecov.io/gh/marcomaggi/cre2](https://codecov.io/gh/marcomaggi/cre2)

-Usage of  this service is  implemented through direct  interface between GitHub and Codecov sites; it configured through the file `codecov.yml`.
+Usage of  this service is  implemented through direct  interface between GitHub and Codecov  sites; it configured through  the file `codecov.yml` and appropriate entries in Travis CI's matrix of builds.